asconix-old/hetzner-bootstrap-coreos/README.md

 4. Reboot
 5. Verify installation (very basic check but can be overwritten)
 6. Copy your local ssh public-key into root's .authorized_keys
-7. Adds the generated server key into your .know_hosts file
+7. Adds the generated server key into your `$HOME/.ssh/known_hosts` file
-8. Execute post_install hooks (optional)
+8. Execute `post_install` hooks (optional)

 ## Example:

-**see example.rb file for usage!**
+See `example.rb` file for usage.

-Warning: All existing data on the system will be lost!
+Warning: All existing data on the target system will be lost!

 ```ruby